pulumi/docs/content/blog/deploy-a-function-app-with-keda/index.md

 ---
-title: "How To Deploy a Function App with KEDA (Kubernetes-based Event-Driven Autoscaling)"
+title: "Deploy a Function App with KEDA (Kubernetes-based Event-Driven Autoscaling)"
 authors: ["mikhail-shilkov"]
 tags: ["Azure", "Kubernetes", "Serverless"]
 meta_image: "meta.png"
 meta_desc: "Hosting Azure Functions in Kubernetes: how it works and the simplest way to get started"
-date: "2019-10-08"
+date: "2019-10-10"
-draft: true
 ---

 **Azure Functions** is a managed service for serverless applications in the Azure cloud.
 More broadly, Azure Functions is a runtime with multiple hosting possibilities. **KEDA** ([Kubernetes-based Event-Driven Autoscaling](https://cloudblogs.microsoft.com/opensource/2019/05/06/announcing-keda-kubernetes-event-driven-autoscaling-containers/)) is an emerging option to host this runtime in **Kubernetes**.